Logo

 Frequently Asked Questions

-No. All image conversion runs entirely in your browser using the HTML5 Canvas API.
-Your images are never uploaded to any server and never leave your device.
+No. Absolute privacy is guaranteed.
+All image conversion logic runs entirely inside your web browser using HTML5 Canvas and native Web APIs.
+Your images are never uploaded, never transmitted, and never saved to any external database.

 Which image formats can I convert between?+

 You can upload JPG, PNG, WebP, GIF, BMP, TIFF, and ICO files.
-Output formats are JPEG, PNG, WebP, GIF, and BMP.
-Convert in any direction between these formats.
+The tool can export these inputs into JPEG, PNG, WebP, GIF, and BMP.
+You can convert in any direction between these supported formats.

 Will converting to JPEG reduce my image quality?+

-JPEG is a lossy format — it permanently discards some data to reduce file size.
-How much quality is lost depends on the quality setting (10–100%).
-At 85% or above, the difference is invisible at normal viewing distances.
-Converting from JPEG to PNG will not make it look better — it will preserve what's there without adding further loss.
+JPEG is inherently a lossy format — it permanently discards frequency data to reduce file size.
+How much visual quality is lost depends entirely on the quality setting (10–100%).
+At 85% or above, the data loss is generally imperceptible to the human eye.
+Below 50%, you will begin to see noticeable blocking artifacts.

-Does converting PNG to JPEG remove the transparent background?+
+Does converting a PNG to a JPEG remove its transparent background?+

 Advertisement